 Improving safety, accessibility and customer service

 We want our stations to offer a modern, welcoming environment for passengers.
-Key improvements to accessibility, safety features and information provision are being introduced.
+Key improvements to accessibility, safety and information provision are being introduced.
 Station interiors are also undergoing dramatic change and will feature a wide range of access improvements such as tactile paving and maps, hearing loops and colour contrast flooring.
-Lifts are being installed at two stations – the first of their kind in the network and UK market leader Otis has begun replacing all 28 escalators throughout the system.
+Lifts are being installed at two stations – St Enoch and Govan – the first of their kind in the network and UK market leader Otis has begun replacing all 28 escalators throughout the system.
 That complex work is a challenging aspect of our station improvement plan and is successfully underway.

-Public art will also feature in stations and two big name artists currently have work on display at Hillhead and Kelvinhall.
-We’re also working with Glasgow School of Art to commission exciting animated content for a digital art wall at Ibrox.
+Public art also features in stations with two big name artists currently on display at Hillhead and Kelvinhall.

 Progress to date